erickgnavar/sanito/README.md

 ## Usage

-Define the `plug` module in `endpoint.ex`, this will expose an endpoint for health check, this endpoint won't send anything to the logger so it is safe to use without worrying about generating tons of dogs
+Define the `plug` module in `endpoint.ex`, this will expose an endpoint for health check, this endpoint won't send anything to the logger so it is safe to use without worrying about generating tons of logs.

 ```elixir
 defmodule MyAppWeb.Endpoint do